brunoMarcadella/brunoMarcadella/README.md

 ## Hey, I'm Bruno Marcadella! 👋

-I'm 26 years old and live in Porto Alegre, Brazil.
+I'm 27 years old and live in Porto Alegre, Brazil.
 I have been a lover of technology since I was born.

-I'm a civil engineer 👷🏽‍♂️ graduated from UFRGS and now a full-stack student at Trybe 👨🏽‍💻💚
+I'm a full-stack 👨🏽‍💻 developer by Trybe and a civil engineer 👷🏽‍♂️ graduated from UFRGS.

 <br>